-If you remember Bob Dylan’s famous anthem, “The Times They Are a Changin’,” take a look at his photo when he started his rise to fame in 1964 when people said he couldn’t sing.
-Compare that to his photo from this century, and his status as a cultural icon.
+If you remember Bob Dylan’s famous anthem, “The Times They Are a Changin’,” take a look at his photo when he started his rise to fame in 1964 when people said he couldn’t sing, and compare it to his photo from this century and his status as a cultural icon.

-But let’s not go back fifty-some years, when Bob Dylan and The Beatles became part of the voices for change in our nation, and ended the era of the Baby Boom.
-Let’s go back only 27 years to 1994, when many church and parish offices billed families for their school’s tuition.
+But let’s not go back almost sixty years when Bob Dylan and The Beatles became part of the voices for change in our nation, and ended the era of the Baby Boom.
+Let’s go back only 29 years to 1994, when many church and parish offices billed families for their school’s tuition.
 It’s what the school my kids went to did…and probably one of the reasons the school is closed today.

 It’s easy for us to focus on the increase in tuition and point to it as the reason for the difficulties schools are experiencing.
 But the real figure that needs to be examined is the cost to educate a child in the school.
 Back then, perhaps $1,628 was close to what the cost of education was, but the difference between the cost of education per student and the tuition per student has continued to skyrocket over the past two and a half decades.

 If schools send invoices to parents of students “when they can,” that means they get their funds “when parents are able to bring them in.”
 Sure, it could still work, but if there’s a shortfall, teachers may not be able to be paid, or utility companies may not get their heat or light payment from the school.
-Those are the schools that are making the news today…not necessarily because of their students’ outstanding achievements, but because the media revels in adversity, and schools which are struggling financially and facing closure make news headlines.
+Those are the schools that are making the news today…and not because of their students’ outstanding achievements.

 Today’s parents want to pay in a manner that’s convenient for them.
 Perhaps online or by credit card so they can earn points and perks for the amount of tuition they’re paying the school.
 Giving parents options is empowering.
 Besides, if you don’t give them options, many times they’ll create their own options that work for them.
 One of the most compelling problems, however, is the financial risk involved with school personnel handling cash and checks, not to mention the potential fraud that can happen when credit card numbers are not securely stored.